Secure Adaptive Group Testing: Code Construction with Adaptive Private Feedback and a Proof for

 We now describe the generation of the shared keys created from the information sent over the adaptive link.
 This link is of rate $R_f$. \emph{We do not use it to send information about test results, and simply send random bits}.
 Therefore, in a block of length $T$ we receive $S=TR_f$ secret bits.
 We divide the secret bits to $K$ secret keys, each constituting $TR_f/K=S_K$ bits.

 Our goal is to take these $K$ keys, and use them to create $N$ new keys, with the property that if the original $K$ keys had a random uniform i.i.d. distribution, then \emph{any set of $K$ keys out the $N$ new ones} will have the same random uniform i.i.d. distribution.
-This can be done using a generator matrix of an $[N,K]$ MDS code.
+This can be done using a generator matrix of an $[N,K]$ MDS code\footnote{For example, Reed Solomon and Rank-Metric Codes given in \cite{wicker1999reed} and \cite{silva2011universal}, respectively, can be used for the generator matrix.}.
 Such a generator matrix has the property that any $K$ columns are linearly independent.
 Thus, taking the $K$ original keys, as an $S_K\times K$ matrix, and multiplying it by the generator matrix $G_{K\times N}$ creates a matrix of size $S_K \times N$, where each column is used as the new key.
 Since any subset of $K$ columns of $G$ is invertible, each set of $K$ new keys is simply a $1:1$ transformation of the $K$ original keys.
-The importance of this scheme in our context is as follows: for any subset of $K$ new keys (out of $N$), if an eavesdropper has no access to the original $K$ keys, he/she is ignorant regarding the new keys.
-Moreover, it is important to note that unlike protection using a one-time-pad, these keys cannot be XORed with the rows of the testing matrix, as this operation will change the probability of each item participating in a pool-test, deviating from the optimal distribution of the testing matrix.
+The importance of this scheme in our context is as follows: for any subset of $K$ new keys (out of $N$), if an eavesdropper has no access to the original $K$ keys, he/she is ignorant regarding the new keys (in a sense to be made precise in \Cref{leakage}).
+Note also that unlike protection using a one-time-pad, usually done when the two legitimate parties have a shared key, these keys cannot be XORed with the rows of the testing matrix, as this operation will change the probability of each item to participate in a pool-test, deviating from the optimal distribution of the testing matrix.